 Non-specific symptoms often include fatigue, anxiety, and agitation.
-Severe cases may result painful muscle contractions in the hands and feet (carpopedal spasm), laryngospasm, seizure, decreased cardiac function, and cardiac arrhythmia.
+Severe cases may result in painful muscle contractions in the hands and feet (carpopedal spasm), laryngospasm, seizure, decreased cardiac function, and cardiac arrhythmia.

-A classic physical examination sign that can suggest acute hypocalcemia is the Trousseau sign, which is characterized by carpopedal spasm when the blood pressure cuff is inflated.
+A classic physical examination sign that can suggest acute hypocalcemia is the Trousseau sign, characterized by carpopedal spasm when the blood pressure cuff is inflated.
 Chvostek sign is another finding characterized by contraction of the facial muscles caused by tapping just anterior to the ear.

 Chronic hypocalcemia from hypoparathyroidism can result in cataracts, basal ganglia calcification, and dementia.
-Basal ganglia calcifications can lead to movement disorders such as Parkinson disease, which usually presents with bradykinesia (slow movement), rigidity, and tremor.
+Basal ganglia calcifications can lead to movement disorders such as Parkinson’s disease, which usually presents with bradykinesia (slow movement), rigidity, and tremor.

 Hypocalcemia Medication and Treatment